E-Armstrong/csPortfolio/README.md

 # Computer Sci Portfolio
-This project is a website developed by myself, no drag and drop just pure code.
-This site is where I showcase most of mys school and side projects.
+This project is a website developed by myself, no drag and drop; just pure code.
+This site is where I showcase most of my school and side projects.